 Some of the directors of the Company serve as directors or officers or have significant shareholdings in other resource companies.
 This may result in conflicts of interest.
 In particular, other resource companies may participate in ventures in which Lucara may also participate.
-In the resource industry, from time to time, several resource companies will participate in the acquisition, exploration and development of natural resource properties, thereby allowing for the companies' participation in larger programs and a reduction in financial exposure in respect of any one program.
+However, the Company is unaware of any such pending or existing conflicts.